 Hello!
 I’m a Philosophy Instructor at Slippery Rock University.
 I spent two years as Instructor of Philosophy at Missouri State University.
 I received my PhD from University of Georgia in 2017, where I taught for five years as an Instructor.

-My areas of specialization are Social and Political Philosophy, Ethics, and Environmental Philosophy, and my areas of competency are Philosophy of Race, Aesthetics, Philosophy of Technology, and Feminist Philosophy.
+My areas of specialization are Environmental Philosophy, Social and Political Philosophy, Ethics, and Aesthetics.
+My areas of competency are Feminist Philosophy, Philosophy of Race, and Philosophy of Technology.

-I have published articles in the Journal of Aesthetics and Art Criticism and the Journal of Agricultural and Environmental Ethics.
-My article on street art is being hosted by the American Society for Aesthetics on their blog, Aesthetics for Birds. https://aestheticsforbirds.com/2016/11/17/afb-x-jaac-discussions-chackal-on-street-art/
+I have published articles in Environmental Ethics, the Journal of Aesthetics and Art Criticism, and the Journal of Agricultural and Environmental Ethics.
+I have a forthcoming article in a collected volume called Freedom and Society: Essays on Autonomy, Identity, and Political Freedom on Mercer University Press.

-I’ve been teaching college for 10 years, most recently as Instructor of Record at UGA, and have taught Introduction to Philosophy, Ethics, Critical Thinking, Symbolic Logic, Theories of Knowledge, Modern Philosophy, Philosophy of Religion, and Death and Dying.
+I’ve been teaching college for 13 years, and have taught Introduction to Philosophy, Ethics, Critical Thinking, Symbolic Logic, Business Ethics, Theories of Knowledge, Modern Philosophy, Philosophy of Religion, World Religions, Environmental Ethics, Feminist Philosophy, Social/Political Philosophy, and Death and Dying.